burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 void f(T&& arg)
 {}
 ```
 And that construction is processed by special rules.
 For details please check [reference collapsing section](#reference-collapsing-rules-and-universal-reference) of this note.
-But currently we need two rules:
+But currently, we need two rules:
 * arg is Lvalue => `void f<T&> (T&&,& arg)=>void f<T&> (T& arg)`
 * arg is Rvalue => `void f<T&&> (T&&,&& arg)=>void f<T&&>(T&& arg)`.

-That construction has an informal name **Universal Reference** (term from Skott Mayers), and it binds everything:
+That construction has an informal name **universal reference** (the term from Skott Mayers), and it binds everything:
 ```cpp
 template <class T>
 void f(T&& arg)
 {}
 ```
 The universal reference is not the official term; Scott Myers coins it only for informal discussions.
-The `auto` type deduction working in the same way as template type deduction and has the same reference collapsing:
+The `auto` type deduction works in the same way as the template type deduction and has the same reference collapsing:
 ```cpp
 int f();
 int x;